What Happens to your Pension if you are Fired?

 Your Pension and the Common Law

 After the statutory notice period ends, there is no obligation for the employer to continue making pension plan contributions.
 That does not mean your rights end at that stage.
 Rather, you may be entitled to damages for the lost pension contributions or value.
-This is because the Ontario Court of Appeal has held that an employee may claim damages for wrongful dismissal based on the employee’s total compensation – including pension benefits.
+This is because the that an employee may claim damages for wrongful dismissal based on the employee’s total compensation – including pension benefits.
 For more on the reasonable notice period, see here.

 What damages you can receive for your lost pension under common law depend on the type of pension plan you have.